 Even if the HIPAA privacy rule applied to the PMI, its protections against disclosures leave much to be desired.
 For example, the rule allows six broad categories of disclosures of HIPAA protected health information for law enforcement purposes, with the most open-ended allowing disclosures in response to "administrative requests."
-The rule's standards and procedures for these requests are weak, and a large number of federal, state, and local agencies are law enforcement agencies.
-The HIPAA provision for national security disclosures is even less restrictive.
+The rule's standards and procedures for these requests are weak, and a large number of federal, state, and local agencies qualify as law enforcement agencies.
+The HIPAA provision for national security disclosures has even weaker standards for disclosure.
 The rule allows unrestricted disclosures of health information to any national security or intelligence agency.
 HIPAA imposes no conditions or procedures prior to a national security disclosure.
 Any HIPAA-covered entity can, without violating HIPAA, disclose any patient information to a national security agency without a court order, without a subpoena, and, remarkably, even without a request from the agency.
-18